umfy/sanguine-oasis/posts/3-actions.md

 ## Rolling aganist active opposition

-When both sides of the conflict can use their skills to change the outcome of the situation, the larger level of success wins.
-On a draw, compare numbers on the higher dice.
-If it's still a draw, something unexpected happens that changes the situation completely.
+When both sides of the conflict can use their skills to change the outcome of the situation, they both roll.
+A Success beats Failure and Critical Success beats Success.
+On a draw compare value on each participant's higher die.

+If defendng NPC rolls Failure aganist Critical Success, and they are capable of assessing the situation, they loose morale and no longer have motiviation to pursue their goal.
+That means they yield, run away or change their behaviour dramatically.

 For Area of Effect opposition, only the most skilled target rolls for all opposing participants.